-- The Federal Work-Study (FWS) program has been established from the funds contributed by the federal government and the College to provide financial assistance through employment based on federal eligibility. - The Federal Direct Subsidized Loan program is available to students who demonstrate need and are enrolled at least half-time.
+- The Federal Work-Study (FWS) program has been established from the funds contributed by the federal government and the College to provide financial assistance through employment based on federal eligibility.
+All eligible students can find on-campus employment on Major Careers through the Center for Career Education. - The Federal Direct Subsidized Loan program is available to students who demonstrate need and are enrolled at least half-time.
 Undergraduate students may borrow up to \$3,500 for the first year, \$4,500 for their second year, and \$5,500 a year for the remainder of their undergraduate years for an aggregate amount of up to \$23,000. - The Federal Direct Unsubsidized Loan program has the same terms and conditions as the Federal Direct Subsidized Loan program, except the borrower is responsible for the interest that accrues while the student is in school.
 The student borrower does not have to show financial need for this loan.
 Independent students may have a higher loan limit if they show the eligibility for supplemental loan funds. - The Federal Direct Parent Loan for Undergraduate Students (FPLUS) program provides parents with additional funds for educational expenses.
 FPLUS loan information may be obtained from the Office of Financial Aid.
 The parent who borrows through this program will be able to borrow up to the difference between the cost of the institution and the financial aid the student receives for the loan period.
 There is not an aggregate limit.
 The parent must not have an adverse credit history.
 The student must be a dependent and enrolled at least half-time.
-FPLUS borrowers do not have to show need to borrow under this program. - The Federal Direct GradPLUS Loan provides graduate students with additional funds for educational expenses.
-The student must apply for his/her annual loan maximum eligibility un- der the Federal Direct Unsubsidized Loan Program before applying for a GradPLUS loan.
+FPLUS borrowers do not have to show need to borrow under this program. - The Federal Direct Grad PLUS Loan provides graduate students with additional funds for educational expenses.
+The student must apply for his/her annual loan maximum eligibility un- der the Federal Direct Unsubsidized Loan Program before applying for a Grad PLUS loan.
 The student must be enrolled at least half-time in a graduate degree program, must pass a credit check, and may borrow up to the cost of attendance less other financial aid received during the loan period.